juliushaertl/nextcloud-docker-dev/README.md

 ## 🔒 Reverse Proxy

 Used for SSL termination.
-To setup SSL support provide a proper NEXTCLOUD_DOMAIN environment variable and put the certificates to ./data/ssl/ named by the domain name.
+To setup SSL support provide a proper DOMAIN_SUFFIX environment variable and put the certificates to ./data/ssl/ named by the domain name.

 You might need to add the domains to your `/etc/hosts` file: